Cerchie/caesar-decipher/README.md

 ```

 Then run `node app.js` to view the answer in your console.

 _Limitations:_

 Only works for shifts 1-26, or -1 to -26.

+If you want to use it for a language other than English, you'll need to change line 28 to catch the language code of your choice:
+`      result[0].language === 'en' &&`

 API response comes back slowly.
 Would appreciate suggestions for performance improvement!

 ### PS: If you're interested in the thought process behind this project, I wrote a [blog post](https://dev.to/cerchie/writing-a-caesar-shift-de-cipher-function-with-javascript-part-2-5df) on it!

+Here's the repo where I wrote the original utility code that ENcodes this: https://github.com/Cerchie/caesar-cipher